 A new technical infrastructure has been created for the anatomy lecture hall in Graz: up to 500 students can now follow the teaching content in stereoscopic 3D and 4K resolution on a 7×4 meter LED wall.
-The technical planning for the infrastructure of the lecture hall was carried out by the planning office Outstanding Media and implemented by PKE Electronics.
 Anatomical specimens are filmed in 3D in Graz using a special 4K mirror rig camera, and the video is presented live both in the lecture hall itself and in the JKU medSPACE in Linz.
 The 3D camera images are transmitted as stereoscopic Ultra HD video at 7680×2160@60Hz.
 The presentation requires maintaining resolution and brightness with lossless, synchronous transmission and minimal latency on the part of the 3D camera.
 To display Cinematic Anatomy x Deep Space simultaneously in Graz while being controlled in the JKU medSPACE in Linz, the software is also rendered in real-time in Graz.